About Dr Christoph Schuringa

 Dr Christoph Schuringa's Research

-Dr Schuringa’s primary research interests are in the history of philosophy (especially ancient philosophy and German philosophy from Kant onwards), and in practical philosophy.
+Christoph’s primary research interests are in the history of philosophy (especially Aristotle and German idealism), in Marx and Marxism, and in moral and political thought.

-Christoph Schuringa has been a DAAD-funded researcher at the Technische Universität Berlin (at the chair of Professor Günter Abel) and at Universität Leipzig (at the chair of Professor Sebastian Rödl).
-In 2017 he was a Visiting Scholar at the University of Pittsburgh, hosted by Professor John McDowell.
+Christoph has been a DAAD-funded researcher at the Technische Universität Berlin (hosted by Günter Abel) and at Universität Leipzig (hosted by Sebastian Rödl), and a Visiting Scholar at the University of Pittsburgh (hosted by John McDowell).

 Review of T. Pinkard, Does History Make Sense?
-Hegel on the Historical Shapes of Justice, European Journal of Philosophy (forthcoming)
+Hegel on the Historical Shapes of Justice, European Journal of Philosophy 26 (2018)

 Review of P. Stellino, Nietzsche and Dostoevsky: On the Verge of Nihilism, Journal of Nietzsche Studies 48 (2017)